 Pruning and Fertilising

-Thyme originates from areas with calcium rich alkaline soils and will appreciate an application of eco-flo dolomite or eco-flo lime once or twice a year.
+Thyme originates from areas with calcium rich alkaline soils and will appreciate an application of dolomite or lime once or twice a year.
 Otherwise they don’t need a lot of fertilising.
-Monthly applications of eco-aminogro together with eco-seaweed (particularly during Spring) will keep them happy and growing well.
+Monthly applications of OCP eco-aminogro together with OCP eco-seaweed (particularly during Spring) will keep them happy and growing well.

 Pruning is generally not needed but sometimes plants can get a bit tired and leggy.
 If this happens prune back quite hard and new growth will appear quickly.